namnamir/threat-hunting/Hunting-Ideas/hunting-index.md

 - Get Domainuser With Powershell Script Block
 - Get Wmiobject Group Discovery
 - Get Wmiobject Group Discovery With Script Block Logging
-- Get-Domaintrust With Powershell
-- Get-Domaintrust With Powershell Script Block
-- Get-Foresttrust With Powershell
-- Get-Foresttrust With Powershell Script Block
 - Getadcomputer With Powershell
 - Getadcomputer With Powershell Script Block
 - Getadgroup With Powershell